kitswas/VirtualGamePad/FAQ.md

 ## I want to change the colour of the gamepad

 Again, this is something that will be added in the future.
-I have already prepared alternate colours for the gamepad.
+I have already prepared nice alternate colours for the gamepad.

 If you are can build the app yourself, you can change the primary colours in [ui/theme/Color.kt](https://github.com/kitswas/VirtualGamePad-Mobile/blob/main/app/src/main/java/io/github/kitswas/virtualgamepadmobile/ui/theme/Theme.kt).
 The app will generate tonal variations of the primary colour for the rest of the UI.

 ## You mentioned cool upcoming features.
 When will they be available?

-As soon as I can have time to work on it. :)
+As soon as I have time to work on it. :)
-If you want them sooner, you can contribute to the project.
+If you want them sooner, you can _contribute to the project_.